chiptopher/guet/README.md

 pip3 install guet --upgrade
 ```

+To see the version releases, changes between them, and upgrade guides, check the [change log](./.github/CHANGELOG.md)

 #### Development Version
 The most recent develoment version can be downloaded and installed as well: